What Are the Parts of an Appraisal?

 Analyzing Comparable Sales

-• For example, if the comparable property has an extra half bath that the subject does not, the appraiser may deduct the value of that half bath from the sales price of the comparable.
+• Say, for example, the comparable has an irrigation system and the subject does not, the appraiser may subtract the value of an irrigation system from the sales price of the comparable.

-• In the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.
+• However, if the subject property has an extra half-bathroom and the comparable does not, the appraiser might add an amount to the comparable property.

 Valuation Using the Income Approach